CBD and Alcohol: Behind the Buzz Around CBD-Infused Booze

 It was a nice change for me to feel the intoxicating effects more slowly and subtly.
 I’m not sure, however, if that was a direct effect from the CBD.
 It could also have been a byproduct of the CBD lowering my blood alcohol level.

 For now, it may be too soon to make definitive claims now about CBD and alcohol.
-However, curious CBD consumers are likely to continue experimenting flavoring cocktails, wine, or beer.
+However, curious CBD consumers are likely to continue experimenting with infusing cocktails, wine, or beer.
 If you want to see what the hype is all about, I would encourage you to try it for yourself.